florenzthedev/FourierTransformBenchmark/README.md

 `L` - loaded test, loads a function from a shared object file and runs it, aux input is always 0 for this test type and can be omitted from the csv.
 `T` - threaded test, loads a function from a shared object and passes in the range of aux inputs given in the csv.

-The script will generate the test input files if they do not already exist, create a folder named after the current unix time, and put the results of the test in there.
+The script will generate the test input files if they do not already exist, run make on every folder inside of the current directory who's name is not entirely numbers, create a folder named after the current unix time, and put the results of the test in there.
 A tex file for graphing the test results will be  generated as well and the script will try to build it.

 This script requires:
+`make` and `gcc` - for building the loader program and shared object files.
 `gnuplot` - generates test data.
 `timeout` - for making sure tests are reasonable.
 `pdflatex` - generates final graph of results.